ndtp/android-testify/Plugins/Gradle/README.md

 Testify provides a selection of utility tasks that can be used for advanced use cases.

+## Command-line arguments

+### device

+`-Pdevice=<number>` : Run Testify command on the selected device, where _<number>_ is the device number.

+Run `./gradlew testifyDevices` to get a list of devices and their numbers.

+### user

+`-Puser=<number>` : Testify automatically reads and writes files to the currently running user.
+The Testify plugin will correctly pull screenshots from the current user.
+You may optionally configure the Gradle Plugin to pull screenshots from a different user.
+You can override the user by specifying the `user=<number>`argument.

+### verbose

+`--Pverbose` : Print verbose debug logs to the console.

+## Tasks

 ### deviceLocale

 Displays the locale currently set on the device